jordankoschei/2022/_posts/2018-04-12-asking-the-right-questions.md

 ---
-title: Asking the Right Questions
+title: "Article: Asking the Right Questions"
 external_url: 'https://www.invisionapp.com/blog/asking-right-questions/'
 categories:
 - Design
 - Elsewhere
+venue: InVision blog
 ---

 So much of my design career has hinged on writing.
 My first real exposure in the design industry came from writing opinion pieces for The Industry; my first job in a design agency came after the CEO read something I wrote and asked if I'd be willing to sit down and talk.